 Benefit 2: Breathing

 Another benefit is the way that walking changes the way you breathe.
-This is especially true of anxiety attacks and panic attacks, but may affect you at all stages of your anxiety.
+This is especially true of anxiety and panic attacks, but may affect you at all stages of your anxiety.

-So there are two ways to improve your Co2 levels.
+So there are two ways to increase your Co2 levels.
 The first is to slow your breathing.
 But many people find this hard, because as stated hyperventilation makes it feel like you aren't breathing enough, and it's tough to fight the urge to take deeper breaths.

 Walking represents a nice alternative.
 The more you walk and move, the more your body creates carbon dioxide naturally, and the more your body tends to breathe more efficiently.
 It's not 100% fool proof (if you think about your breathing too much, walking may not work as well), but it can be very effective at making sure your body regains its natural balance.